BDC Hamburger Icon

 graphic of people leaning on a large smartphone

-There are four reasons why text messaging is so effective.
+There are several reasons why text message marketing is effective.

 When your phone beeps or vibrates to tell you that you’ve got a text, you open it and read it right away.
-Nothing has the sense of urgency that a text message has.
-That’s why people open 99% of text messages compared to just 28% to 33% of emails, according to RedEye.
+That’s why people open 98 percent of text messages, compared with just 20 percent of emails, according to Subtext.

-We trust texts far more than email, even though spam is increasing.
-Text messages have a click-through rate of 19%, according to SMS Marketing, versus a range of 1.34% to 5.1% for email, as reported by MailChimp.
+We trust texts far more than email, although spam texts are increasing.
+Text messages have a click-through rate of 20 percent, compared with just 3 to 5 percent for email, Sinch reported.

-You can broadcast text messages in bulk for as little as $0.01 per send, which is similar to the sending fees for email broadcasting platforms.
+You can broadcast text messages in bulk for as little as 1 cent per send, which is similar to the sending fees for email broadcasting platforms.

-When you use SMS to deliver offers and coupons to your customers, you are doing them a favor.
-Most people say that they want to receive special offers via text message rather than email because an SMS is easier to find when they are in a store.
+When you use text messages to deliver offers and coupons to your customers, you are doing them a favor.
+Most people say they want to receive special offers via text message rather than email because texts are easier to find when they are in a store.

 Did You Know?Did you know